JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 pnpm run test
 ```

-Add the `--coverage` flat to compute test coverage and place reports in the `coverage/` directory:
+Add the `--coverage` flag to compute test coverage and place reports in the `coverage/` directory:

 ```shell
 pnpm run test --coverage